 You’re Not Prepared For Generation Z If You’re Not Prepared For Video

-Employers who take a broad approach to training and development are already eager to tap into this next generation’s thirst for practical, hands-on, technology-driven education.
-And with some precision, it will help build more efficient structures for your more experienced workers as well, ultimately offering a valuable return on your investment.
+Employers who take a broad approach to training and development are already eager to tap into Generation Z’s thirst for practical, hands-on, technology-driven education — and their prefered method of learning by watching videos.
+With some precision, it will help build more efficient structures for your more experienced workers as well, ultimately offering a valuable return on your investment.